The relationship selling strategy is about understanding the buyer’s perspective, figuring out their pain point and then finding a solution.

 Those insights provide a high-level snapshot of what your prospects will most likely value.

 Then dig deeper.
 Volas sets up Google alerts for both the company and its industry, listens to earnings calls, tracks Crunchbase for funding news and consumes any content her prospect is producing.
 LinkedIn can also be helpful to gather information on your buyer.
-Her goal is to find anything that will help start a business conversation.
+Her goal is to find anything that will help her see their point of view and start a business conversation.

 Don’t underestimate the power of small talk.